Ahead of COP26 climate summit, world remains on a dangerous trajectory and financial pledges are falling short

 Greenhouse gas emissions are on a path to increase 16 percent by the end of the decade compared to 2010, setting the world on a dangerous course of future warming, the United Nations said in a report synthesizing the Nationally Determined Contributions — or commitments — of 192 nations to reduce emissions.

-Without more ambitious pledges, the world is projected to warm by 2.7 degrees Celsius (4.9 degrees Fahrenheit) by the end of the century compared with the end of the 1800s — far above the Paris climate accords’ goal of limiting warming to “well below” 2 degrees Celsius (3.6 Fahrenheit) compared to preindustrial levels, and, if possible, to 1.5 degrees Celsius (2.7 degrees Fahrenheit).
+Without more ambitious pledges, the world is projected to warm 2.7 degrees Celsius (4.9 degrees Fahrenheit) by the end of the century compared with the end of the 1800s — far above the Paris climate accords’ goal of limiting warming to “well below” 2 degrees Celsius (3.6 Fahrenheit) compared to preindustrial levels, and, if possible, to 1.5 degrees Celsius (2.7 degrees Fahrenheit).

-“The message from this update is loud and clear: Parties must urgently redouble their climate efforts,” said Patricia Espinosa, executive secretary the UN Framework Convention on Climate Change.
+“The message from this update is loud and clear: Parties must urgently redouble their climate efforts,” said Patricia Espinosa, executive secretary of the U.N.
+Framework Convention on Climate Change.

-She said that “overshooting the temperature goals will lead to a destabilized world and endless suffering, especially among those who have contributed the least” to climate change, and that “we are nowhere near where science says we should be.”
+She said that “overshooting the temperature goals will lead to a destabilized world and endless suffering, especially among those who have contributed the least” to climate change.

 A separate report Monday from Canadian environment minister Jonathan Wilkinson and Jochen Flasbarth, his German counterpart, said rich countries would likely meet their goal of providing $100 billion annually to developing nations in 2023 — three years behind schedule.

-The pair was tasked by COP26 president designate Alok Sharma with coming up with a plan to deliver the funds — an issue he has cast as “totemic.”
+The pair was tasked by COP26 president designate Alok Sharma with coming up with a plan to deliver the funds — an issue he has called “totemic.”
 The failure of rich countries to meet their goal has fueled mistrust among developing nations, which historically have done less to fuel climate change, but are disproportionately vulnerable to its consequences.

-It is poised to be a major sticking point and source of friction at COP26, where slowing the world’s warming will depend on good faith and collective action.
+It is poised to be a major sticking point at COP26, where slowing the world’s warming will depend on good faith and collective action.
+Many developing nations have said that their climate pledges are conditional on receiving outside support.

-“Our task on climate finance is far from complete,” Sharma said at a news conference Monday, “and quickly, we must increase the funds available for climate adaptation and we must also urgently improve access to finance.”

-He added that he hoped having a blueprint for addressing the shortcomings “will start to restore trust.”
+“I’m disappointed, as are developing countries,” Flasbarth told reporters Monday.
+“But … there is a lot of money already on the table.
+There is a lot of support and it will increase and it has to increase.”

+The report, which is based on projections from the Organization for Economic Cooperation and Development, estimates that financing will reach or surpass $100 billion in 2023 and exceed $110 billion in 2025.
+Many analysts have said the initial $100 billion per year goal is insufficient.

-Mohamed Adow, director of Power Shift Africa, a Nairobi-based think tank, said $100 billion is “the bare minimum that rich countries need to do to hold up their end of the bargain″ and that their inability to contribute is “utterly shameful.”
+Mohamed Adow, director of Power Shift Africa, a Nairobi-based think tank, said the inability of rich countries to keep their promise is “utterly shameful.”

 “Poor nations will not be conned,” he said, “and the leaders of the developed world need to pull their finger out and get this money on the table if COP26 is going to be a success.”

+Eddy Pérez, international climate diplomacy manager for Climate Action Network Canada, said that while the “level of honesty” from rich countries about missing their collective target is welcome, the gap is “unacceptable.”

+“The question today is: Does this document actually show the urgency that it is for rich countries to massively scale up climate finance flows during the COP … and the clear answer is, ‘No,’ ” he said.
+“The message that is coming from this document is you need to wait until 2023 to see if we will be able to deliver the $100 billion.”

-The report doesn’t name and shame individual countries who’ve fallen short of their goals, but says that “all developed countries have to step up efforts.”
-It said that part of the reason developed nations have lagged behind meeting their target is because “private finance mobilization underperformed against expectations.”
+The report doesn’t name and shame individual countries, but says that “all developed countries have to step up efforts.”
+It said one reason developed nations have missed their target is because “private finance mobilization underperformed against expectations.”

-Efforts to marshal the funding have been complicated by debates over what form the aid should take.
-Some rich nations have offered loans, while some developing countries have preferred grants.
+Efforts to marshal the funding have been complicated by debates about whether the aid should take the form of loans or grants.
 Determining how much has been mobilized has been difficult because of a lack of uniformity in how countries account for climate finance.

-An analysis last month from the Organization for Economic Cooperation and Development found that developed nations marshaled $79.6 billion in 2019 — up 2 percent from 2018, but $20 billion short of their promise.
+An analysis last month from the OECD found that developed nations marshaled $79.6 billion in 2019 — up 2 percent from 2018, but $20 billion short of their promise.
+The group estimates funding ranging from $83 billion to $88 billion this year.

-President Biden announced last month that the United States pledged to work with Congress to double the funding that it provides each year to help cash-strapped developing nations combat climate change to $11.4 billion annually by 2024.
+President Biden announced last month that the United States pledged to work with Congress to double the funding that it provides each year to help low-income nations combat climate change to $11.4 billion annually by 2024.

 The U.N. report included 116 new or updated Nationally Determined Contributions.
 Some 71 nations have set a target to be “carbon neutral” around mid-century.
 It also found that the countries with the most ambitious goals would see their greenhouse gas emissions lowered by 83 to 88 percent in 2050 compared to 2019.